fatimashehab99/fatimashehab99/README.md

-###Proficient Data Engineer and Backend Developer with over two years of experience in delivering high-performance APIs, optimizing databases, and building end-to-end data pipelines.
+###Proficient Data Engineer and Backend Developer with over three years of experience in delivering
+high-performance APIs, optimizing databases, and building end-to-end data pipelines.
 Demonstrates exceptional adaptability, transitioning from shadowing to independent project ownership within weeks.
 Successfully completed 15+ backend projects with zero error reoccurrence and ahead of deadlines.
 Adept at creating scalable, efficient systems while leveraging cutting-edge tools and technologies.
 Seeking to contribute to innovative organizations that prioritize learning, growth, and impactful projects.

 🔭 I’m currently working on developing APIs, backend systems for database management,big data and analytics systems.